ryanafolk/eco-discretizer/README.md

 <span style="font-variant:small-caps;">Eco-discretizer</span>
 =========

+Note 12/16/24: Make sure that the output is not missing any surprise species.
+Try removing the species the script mentions as having been dropped from the input species list to fix this (it may be the data filtering function is acting up.

 Overview
 ---------
 This script uses *k*-means clustering to discretize climatic datasets.
 The point is to convert continuous data to a discrete form that is useful for large numbers of comparative methods that use discrete data and also for exploratory analyses.